ASK YOUR LEGISLATOR

-Pharmacy benefit managers (PBMs) are middlemen in the pharmaceutical supply chain that increase costs for pharmacies and patients, delay necessary treatments, and make healthcare less accessible.
+Pharmacy benefit managers (PBMs) are middlemen in the pharmaceutical supply chain that increase costs for pharmacies & patients, delay necessary treatments, & make healthcare less accessible.

 What is PBM ABUSE?